About CLS

 Degree Options and Professional Certification

-• Students who complete the BS in Clinical Laboratory Science are eligible to take a nationally-recognized certification examination
+- Students who complete the BS in Clinical Laboratory Science are eligible to take nationally-recognized certification examinations

-• Medical Technologist (MT) credential – offered by American Medical Technologists (AMT)
+- Medical Laboratory Scientist (MLS) credential – offered by American Medical Technologists (AMT)

 Pre-Professional Enrollment Requirements